geigerzaehler/beets-check/README.md

   `beet write` or `beet modify`.
 * `write-update: no` Don’t update checksums after writing files with `beet write` or `beet modify`.
+* `convert-update: no` Don’t updated the checksum if a file has been converted with the `--keep-new` flag.
 * `integrity: no` Don’t use third party tools to check the integrity of a file.